 What to Do If Your Cat Ingests a Poisonous Plant

 Unless a pet health professional tells you to do so, don't try to induce vomiting in your cat, emphasizes Vets Now — in some cases, it can be more dangerous for them to vomit whatever they consumed than to leave the toxin in their stomach.
-Always follow the vet's specific instructions.
+Always follow the veterinarian's specific instructions.

 Poison Prevention

-Keeping your indoor kitty safe from poisonous plants to cats is fairly easy — don't bring toxic plants into your home, even if it means declining a gorgeous bouquet of flowers.
+Keeping your indoor kitty safe from plants poisonous to cats is fairly easy — don't bring toxic plants into your home, even if it means declining a gorgeous bouquet of flowers.

 It gets a little trickier for outdoor cats, but there are ways you can reduce the chance of accidental ingestion.
 International Cat Care recommends that you remove the most dangerous plants from your garden and check if there are any potentially toxic plants in your neighbors' gardens.
-In the event that your cat gets sick, you'll be able to share the likely culprits with your vet, which will allow them to better determine the cause of poisoning and the proper treatment.
+In the event that your cat gets sick, you'll be able to share the likely culprits with your veterinarian, which will allow them to better determine the cause of poisoning and the proper treatment.

-Christine O'Brien
+Christine O'Brien Christine O'Brien

 Christine O'Brien is a writer, mom, and long-time cat parent whose two Russian Blues rule the house.
 Her work also appears in Care.com, What to Expect, and Fit Pregnancy, where she writes about pets, pregnancy, and family life.
 Find and follow her on Instagram and Twitter @brovelliobrien.